 A properly socialized dog is a well-adjusted dog.
 It is neither fearful nor aggressive when it meets new situations.

 It is very important that puppies be exposed to a wide variety of social situations in a non-threatening atmosphere.
 This includes, taking them to the veterinarian, going to the park, the woods, the mall, pet supermarket, children's school playgrounds - but not doggy parks.

 Take your dog to the vet the first time on a social visit - not for shots.
 You do not want your dog to fear animal hospitals.
 Bring some treats so that the Doctor's staff can pet the pup and reward it.
 If your veterinarian is too rushed for that, look for another veterinary hospital

 Take your puppy for rides in the car - begin on an empty stomach.
 Accustom your pet to loud noises.
 The younger pups are when they are exposed to new situations, the more confidently they will handle them later in life and the more trust they will have in your decisions.
 Begin socializing your puppy as soon as you purchase him but keep him away from areas frequented by other dogs until he is twenty weeks of age and fully vaccinated.
 Make your learning sessions brief.
 Remember puppies have a very short attention span.

 Your puppy should receive his last set of vaccinations between 16 and 18 weeks of age.
-Allow these shots two additional weeks to fully protect the puppy; then enroll him in obedience classes.
-Ask your local veterinarian which instructors he or she recommends.
-The objective of legitimate obedience class should be to train your puppy and not to market or sell products.
+Allow these shots two additional weeks to fully protect the puppy.
+Then enroll him/her in obedience classes.
+Ask your local groomer or veterinarian which instructors he or she recommends.
+The objective of legitimate obedience classes should be to train your puppy and not to market or sell products.